 Change Management and Activation

-Organizations need to be able to quantify, measure and track the value their investment in data and analytics delivers.
 Being able to create “proof of value” on an ongoing basis is essential.
-By implementing processes designed to drive cross-functional buy-in and activation, like those below, executives realize the value they expect from these programs.
+By taking the next step and engaging an Ipsos MMA change management consultant to implement processes designed to drive cross-functional buy-in and activation, like those below, executives realize the value they expect from these programs.

-- Relevant training – Stakeholders need to be trained in a way that supports a change in behavior which requires relevant, ongoing and timely training.
-Vendors need cross-functional training on how the organization goes to market and operate to effectively provide this training.
+- Relevant training: Stakeholders need to be trained in a way that supports a change in behavior which requires relevant, ongoing and timely training.
+Vendors need cross-functional training on how the organization goes to market and operates to effectively provide this training.